 And I, of ladies most deject and wretched,

 That sucked the honey of his music vows

 Now see that noble and most sovereign reason […]

 out of tune and harsh (3.1.13).

 Hamlet's not the only one who defines Ophelia by her sexuality.
 Even her brother has something to say about it.
-In Act I Laertes dispenses advice to Ophelia on the pitfalls of pre-marital sex (for women, not men) in a lengthy speech that's geared toward instilling a sense of "fear" into his sister.
-In fact, he tells Ophelia no less than three times that she should "fear" intimacy with Hamlet.
+In Act I, Laertes dispenses advice to Ophelia on the pitfalls of pre-marital sex (for women, not men) in a lengthy speech that's geared toward instilling a sense of "fear" into his sister.
+Just what you want to hear from your brother, right?
+In fact, he tells Ophelia three times that she should "fear" intimacy with Hamlet.

 Is Laertes just looking out for his little sister's best interests?
-Maybe, but his speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds or, "buttons" have had time to open (1.3.3).
-This graphic allusion to the anatomy of female genitalia turns his sister into an erotic object while insisting, at the same time, on Ophelia's chastity.
-Laertes takes a typically Elizabethan stance toward female sexuality – a "deflowered" woman was commonly seen as damaged goods that no man would want to marry.
+Maybe, but his speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds, or "buttons" have had time to open (1.3.3).
+This graphic allusion to the anatomy of female genitalia turns his sister into an erotic object while still insisting on Ophelia's chastity.
+Laertes takes a typically Elizabethan stance toward female sexuality —a "deflowered" woman was damaged goods that no man would want to marry.

 When down her weedy trophies and herself

 Fell in the weeping brook.
 Her clothes spread wide;